Knife Dealer Licence

 Complaints regarding unlicensed knife dealers' should be made to Police Scotland by calling 101.

-Application forms which have guidance notes attached to them are available to download from the Related Documents section on this page.
+Application forms which have guidance notes attached to them are available from the downloads Documents on this page.